fommil/fpmortals/manuscript/introduction.md

 Implementations of `Execution[Now]` and `Execution[Future]` are
 reusable by generic methods like `echo`.

 But the code for `echo` is horrible!
-Let's clean it up.

 The `implicit class` Scala language feature gives `C` some methods.
-We'll call these methods `flatMap` and `map` for reasons that will become clearer in a moment.
+We will call these methods `flatMap` and `map` for reasons that will become clearer in a moment.
 Each method takes an `implicit Execution[C]`, but this is nothing more than the `flatMap` and `map` that we're used to on `Seq`, `Option` and `Future`